PDAL/PDAL/doc/stages/filters.approximatecoplanar.md

 The sample pipeline presented below estimates the planarity of a point based on its eight nearest neighbors using the approximate coplanar filter.
-A {ref}`filters.range` stage then filters out any points that were not deemed to be coplanar before writing the result in compressed LAZ.
+A {ref}`filters.expression` stage then filters out any points that were not deemed to be coplanar before writing the result in compressed LAZ.

 ```json